-That’s why Anti-corrida campaigned from may 2001bringing a case and making 600 persons protest with e-mails and letters.
+That’s why Anti-corrida campaigned from may 2001 bringing a case and making 600 persons protest with e-mails and letters.

-And in september 2001, the mayor of Moscow, Louri Loujkov, cancelled the bullfights organised due to the protest of a large number of societies for the protection of animals and the Orthodox Church.
+In september 2001, the mayor of Moscow, Louri Loujkov, cancelled the bullfights organised due to the protest of a large number of societies for the protection of animals and the Orthodox Church.

 Thanks for having reacted with dignity in your name and in the name of Alliance, writing what you think about such a strange idea to export those shameful entertainments.